 Our results of the total pair annihilation deposition rate and energy can suffer more strongly from the systematic errors compared to the total emitted neutrino luminosity and energy.
 In fact, we find that the difference in the total pair annihilation deposition energy among the runs with different grid resolutions is larger than that in the total emitted neutrino energy (see Table~\ref{tb:jetene}).
 The difference in the total pair annihilation deposition energy among the runs with different viscous parameters shows also larger variety than that for the total emitted neutrino energy, suggesting that the results are more sensitive to the uncertainty in the angular momentum transport mechanism.
-Nevertheless, the results are still in agreement within a factor of a few, and this may indicate that the results are reliable within an order of magnitude.
-Our results are approximately consistent with the previous study~\citep{Just:2015dba} within a factor of a few for similar BH mass, spin, and viscous parameter.
+Nevertheless, the results are still in agreement with a factor of $\approx 2$, and this may indicate that the results are reliable within an order of magnitude.
 Additionally, the fact that the total pair annihilation deposition rate as a function of the mass accretion rate is largely insensitive to the initial mass and angular momentum profile of the torus suggests that this relationship is semi-quantitatively reliable.